(Part 1 of 2)

 Lots of environmentalists will poo-poo on superwash yarn, and for good reason.
 But look, those 3 felted baby sweaters I’ve got in my house that teddy bears are wearing are a lot less sustainable per wear (at least for a child) than the superwash ones that my kids wear a thousand times over.

 One tricky aspect though, of acrylics and superwash yarn (which are coated in a polymer), is that they will shed microplastics in the wash which ends up in our rivers and oceans, and cannot be filtered out by our city filtering systems, and have a measurable impact on the environment.
 Textile produce a whopping 35% of microplastic pollution in the ocean!

-Of course, you might say that switching to only “natural fibers” as a solution for microplastics in the ocean… but natural fiber actually also has its own problems!
-According to experts, natural fibers cannot be our only solution.
+Of course, you might say that switching to only “natural fibers” as a solution for microplastics in the ocean… but natural fiber actually also has its own problems, such as being water intensive to produce (cotton) or being difficult to assess for animal welfare (wool and others)!
 Finding a balance between use case and washing is a case by case kind of thing, in my opinion.

 Are you someone who works in an office and probably won’t put much hard wear on your clothing?
 Or are you someone who works on a farm or are living your best homesteading life and things get rough?
 This will impact your knitting choices and you need to choose a yarn that is suitable for each use case!
 Maybe you are that farmer or homesteader but on the weekends you want a nice luxury sweater for a nice brunch?
 That’s totally fine too!
 Just make sure that in balance, you are choosing fibers and yarn constructions and knits that suit your lifestyle in a balanced way.